bgaze/laravel-crud/README.md

 Using it daily, at work and for my private project, I've noticed that each time I create a model, I have to do the same repetitive tasks before starting to really work on the application itself:

-* Generate classes: model, migration, controller, request, factory, seeder, ...
+1. Generate classes: model, migration, controller, request, factory, seeder, ...
-* Define the table fields into migration.
+2. Define the table fields into migration.
-* Create the rules into the request class.
+3. Create the rules into the request class.
-* Create the model faker into factory.
+4. Create the model faker into factory.
-* Define CRUD actions into controller.
+5. Define CRUD actions into controller.
-* Register controller routes.
+6. Register controller routes.
-* Create CRUD views and model forms.
+7. Create CRUD views and model forms.

 Sticking to framework conventions, I believe that this process can be automated a lot to produce a generic functionnal CRUD.
 So we could customize it, keeping the focus on the application logic.

-The keys for that are to define the Model table field, from whom a lot of things can be deducted.
+The key for that are to define the Model table field, from whom a lot of things can be deducted.
 For instance request rules (a non-nullable field is required) or form fields (an enum field is often a select)...

+But even if the logic behind CRUD generation will be almost the same, the files to generate can vary a lot depending on the tools used in the app.
+For instance, using classic HTML or Vue.js, a CRUD files will be very different.

+So this package goals are to provide:

+* A handy way to define required informations for a complete CRUD generation.
+* A robust and extensible base to create easily custom CRUD generators (named **themes**).
+* Themes for API and classic HTML (using Blade templates) CRUDs.

 ## Installation